 - You may be able to return loan proceeds within 14 days of the date of disbursement.
 The remaining balance on your student account must be institutional charges to be able to return loan proceeds.

-- You will be notified in writing of any changes made by the Student Financial Services to your financial aid eligibility and/or your awards.
+- You will be notified in writing of any changes made by Student Financial Services to your financial aid eligibility and/or your awards.

-- You may request review of your financial aid award due to special or unusual circumstances that would change the Expected Family Contribution and/or the Cost of Attendance.
+- You may request a review of your financial aid award due to special or unusual circumstances that would change the Expected Family Contribution and/or the Cost of Attendance.
 All such requests should be submitted in writing to Student Financial Services.

 - You may request a re-evaluation of any decision (except from the Satisfactory Academic Progress Committee) concerning your financial aid award.

 - In protection of your rights under the Family Education Rights and Privacy Act (FERPA), the staff at Student Financial Services cannot release specific information about your financial aid award to anyone over the telephone.
-You must present picture ID when seeking information in-person about your financial aid awards at Student Financial Services
+You must present picture ID when seeking information in-person about your financial aid awards at Student Financial Services.

 As a student receiving financial aid at Washington State University, you have the following responsibilities: